Today’s topic is also the title of a recently published article in The Atlantic.

 For a nicely biting and highly informative rebuttal, see the following, published in the Washington City Paper.
 This article also makes the important point that even though the claim that jazz is over is unfounded, the perception of jazz as such is harmful to the life and enjoyment of the art form.

 One thing I did like about “The End of Jazz,” however, was the mention of some lovely recordings I hadn’t yet heard.
 It’s probably evident by now that I like comparison studies, so I present my dear readers with another, this time on Billy Strayhorn’s classic “Lush Life”:

-Not included in the Atlantic lineup, but an unexpected and fabulous recent discovery:
+This was not included in the Atlantic lineup, but is an unexpected and fabulous recent discovery.

-And I couldn’t resist adding this last random jewel from a very classy lady, courtesy of the critical Mr. Schwarz:
+And I can’t resist adding this last little jewel courtesy of the critical Mr. Schwarz.